jplattel/obsidian-clipper/readme.md

 -   Once the url-scheme of Obsidian allows the creation of a new note, clip to a new note.
 -   In the long term future, maybe even offer the possiblity to search through your notes and append it?
+-   If you have any ideas, please create an issue with the `feature` label on it, thanks! 😁

 ## Technical explanation

+This clipper is made possible with a work-around, since Chrome Extensions are forbidden to open custom url-schemes directly.
+The way around this issue is a custom html page that is hosted on Github-pages and also included in the repository: `docs/index.html`.
+This little file contains javascript that pulls the data like vault & note out of the url params.
+With this data, it reconstructs the obsidian url and opens the right note!